google/closure-templates/documentation/reference/functions.md

 Returns the uppercase representation of the given string.

-NOTE: This function doesn't consider locales when tranforming the string and it only transforms ASCII characters `a-z`.
+NOTE: This function doesn't consider locales when transforming the string and it only transforms ASCII characters `a-z`.
 Do not use it to uppercase string that are localized and/or UNICODE.